Gradient Descent as Implicit EM in Distance-Based Neural Models: Relation to Prior Work

-\citet{aggarwal2025geometry} provide striking empirical evidence that transformers perform exact Bayesian inference.
-In controlled settings where the true posterior is analytically known, small transformers reproduce Bayesian posteriors with sub-bit precision.
-This is not approximate or Bayesian-like behavior; it is exact agreement, verified position by position against closed-form solutions.
-The result establishes that transformers \emph{can} implement Bayesian computation---but does not explain why they \emph{must}.
+\citet{agarwal2025geometry} provide striking empirical evidence that transformers implement Bayesian inference.
+In controlled settings where the true posterior is analytically known---their ``Bayesian wind tunnels''---small transformers match the analytic posterior's entropy, position by position, to within $10^{-3}$--$10^{-4}$ bits, while capacity-matched MLPs fail catastrophically.
+They also prove the endpoint statement: the population optimum of cross-entropy is the Bayes posterior predictive.
+That theorem is architecture-agnostic---it identifies what the optimum is, not how gradient training reaches it or what the intermediate quantities mean along the way.

-\citet{aggarwal2025gradient} move from statics to dynamics, analyzing the gradients of attention under cross-entropy training.
-They derive that value vectors receive responsibility-weighted updates and that attention scores adjust according to an advantage-like rule.
+\citet{agarwal2025gradient} move from statics to dynamics, analyzing the gradients of attention under cross-entropy training.
+They derive an advantage-based routing law for attention scores and a responsibility-weighted update for value vectors---the same identities we state in Section 4.2.
 They observe a two-timescale structure: attention patterns stabilize early while values continue to refine---mirroring the E-step and M-step of classical EM.
 The analysis is thorough and the EM parallel is explicit.

-Yet the authors are careful to characterize this connection as ``structural rather than variational.''
-They observe that attention \emph{behaves like} EM but stop short of claiming that EM is a necessary consequence of the objective.
-The resemblance is documented; the derivation is not attempted.

-The present work provides that derivation.
-Under the distance-based interpretation of neural outputs, the gradient identity $\partial L / \partial d_j = -r_j$ is not a structural analogy but an algebraic fact.
-The EM-like dynamics Aggarwal et al.\ observe are not emergent properties that happen to appear in transformers---they are forced by the geometry of the loss function.
-Any model that computes distances and optimizes a log-sum-exp objective will exhibit the same dynamics, whether or not it resembles a transformer.

-The relationship between the two contributions is observation to explanation.
-Aggarwal et al.\ discover and document empirical evidence of the phenomenon with precision and rigor.
-We provide the theoretical mechanism that makes the phenomenon inevitable.
+The authors are careful, however, about the status of the EM correspondence.
+Their gradient laws are derived, not analogized---the mechanics are exact consequences of cross-entropy.
+They present the attention weights as posterior responsibilities of a latent routing variable, but decline the variational reading of the dynamics: because the value updates are driven by the backpropagated error signal rather than by observed data, no likelihood over values is optimized, and they explicitly disclaim a surrogate objective with monotonic-improvement guarantees.
+In their framing, the EM connection is a mechanistic correspondence, not the optimization of any latent-variable likelihood.